switcheolytics/tradehub-multisig/README.md

 ## Tradehub Multisig Process

-The process and explaination given from Cosmos is a good start but it isn't entirely clear how to do this without requiring each of the private keys involved.
+The process and explanation given from Cosmos is a good start but it isn't entirely clear how to do this without requiring each of the private keys involved.
 This doc is intended to make this process clear.

 Example: Create a wallet that is a 2-of-3 multisig wallet, which means if 2 of the 3 signatures are present, the blockchain will accept the transaction and process it on their behalf.
 It is possible to configure this as a 3-of-3 multisig wallet as well, but that is up to the user.